[Ann became the new president of the College of Divine Metaphysics in February 2018.]

 Born and raised in Utah, she earned a Bachelor's degree in English and German, then a Secondary Teaching Certificate, and in 1999 she earned a Master's degree in Computer Information Systems.

-She has worked as a classroom teacher, computer instructor, editor, technical writer, and instructional designer.
-Ann has created over twelve websites and two blogs.
-She has published articles and stories, has co-authored several books, and is currently working on several more book projects.
+She has worked as a classroom teacher, computer instructor, editor, technical writer, and instructional designer; she's created over twelve websites and two blogs.
+She has published articles and stories, has co-authored several books, and is currently working on more book projects, including two new courses for the college.

 In 1988 Ann began studying metaphysics in earnest and has studied metaphysics and the Law of Attraction every day since.